nevanscott/nevanscott.github.io/_posts/journal/2007-06-08-choice-and-reason.md

 ---
 layout: post
 title: Some Thoughts on Choice and Reason
+teaser: |
+  "What choice did you make here?"
 ---

 Last week I read Michael Bierut's <a href="http://www.designobserver.com/archives/002559.html">On (Design) Bullshit</a> in Design Observer from a couple of years ago.
 He talks about the need to give reasons for design choices in order to sell your work to clients: